aoijs/website/extensions/aoi.panel/1introduction.md

     username: "your-username", // username for logging in
     password: "password-here", // password for logging in
     secret: require('crypto').randomBytes(16).toString("hex"), // session secret
-    port: 3000, // port on which website is hosted, not required!
-Default 3000
+    port: 3000, // port on which website is hosted.
     bot: bot, // your aoi.js client
     mainFile: "index.js", // Main file where code is running.Not required, default taken from package.json
     commands: "./commands", // folder name in which all the edit needing files are there.